 However, by just being aware of a few key points, you can easily learn to use contrast to improve your black and white photography.

 Improve Your Photos by Planning Black and White Contrast in Advance

 You’ll get the best results if you start out knowing that that you want your image to ultimately end up as a black and white photo.
 This way you can plan to have contrast and compose your frames accordingly.

 If you want to capture a photo with high black and white contrast, you can use two approaches:

 - Look for tonal contrast

-- Look for complementary colours and apply a colour filter either on location or in post-processing
+- Look for complementary colors and apply a color filter either on location or in post-processing

 Approach #1: Tonal Contrast